Skip to main content

 The legal protections governing workplace wellness programs are principally tied to federal anti-discrimination laws that become applicable once a company reaches a specific size, most commonly 15 employees.

 This distinction is a matter of legislative scope.
 Lawmakers, in drafting these statutes, made a determination about the point at which a business is substantial enough to be regulated at the federal level for these specific purposes.
 The logic is often tied to the administrative and financial capacity of smaller businesses to comply with complex federal regulations.
-For the employee, the result is a tangible difference in the legal safeguards surrounding and their participation in wellness initiatives.
+For the employee, the result is a tangible difference in the legal safeguards surrounding their health information and their participation in wellness initiatives.

 What Protections Apply to All Employees?

 Instead, they apply to “covered entities,” which include health plans, health care clearinghouses, and certain health care providers.
 If a small business sponsors a group health plan, that plan is a covered entity, and the information it handles is protected by HIPAA.
-This means that any protected (PHI) collected as part of a wellness program administered by the health plan must be kept confidential and secure.
+This means that any protected health information (PHI) collected as part of a wellness program administered by the health plan must be kept confidential and secure.

 Moreover, the principle of voluntary participation is a cornerstone of ethical wellness program design.
 A program’s effectiveness is rooted in an individual’s willing engagement with their health.
 Even in the absence of specific federal mandates for the smallest businesses, a wellness program that feels coercive or that fails to respect employee privacy is unlikely to achieve its goal of fostering a healthier, more productive workforce.